What if you thought you had forgiven someone, yet you feel you still have some sort

 even after we think we have forgiven someone.

-1. We might have only forgiven them from our heads (as a decision) rather than from our hearts (spiritual understanding).
+1. The most common cause that requires our dealing with resentment in relationships is that we might have only forgiven them from our heads (as a decision) rather than from our hearts (spiritual understanding).

 If this is the case, we might still be seeing the problem more clearly than the relationship.

-2. Another reason might be that we have not completely identified exactly WHAT needs to be
+2. Another reason requiring our dealings with resentment might be that we have not completely identified exactly WHAT needs to be

 forgiven, or additional repercussions keep arising that we weren’t aware of when we forgave originally.